emdann/ST_simulation/.ipynb_checkpoints/README-checkpoint.md

-### Simulation of Visium spots from single-cell reference
+## Simulation of Spatial Transcriptomics spots from single-cell reference

 <!-- Note: This folder provides a collection of scripts we used to simulated data but the scripts need to be edited to be used on other platforms (contains hard-coded paths for our HPC). -->
 This repo provides a collection of scripts used to generate simulated spatial transcriptomics data as a mixture of single-cell transcriptomics profiles (adapting code and model from [Andersson et al. 2019](https://www.biorxiv.org/content/10.1101/2019.12.13.874495v1)).
 Parameters are chosen to simulate the characteristics of 10X Genomics Visium chips.